aframevr/aframe/docs/components/renderer.md

 ### workflow

 Two workflows — `gamma` and `linear` — are available for rendering.
-The `linear` workflow gives more accurate rendering, and reduces the likelihood that scenes will appear overlit or "washed out."
+The `linear` workflow provides color management to give more accurate rendering, and reduces the likelihood that scenes will appear overlit or "washed out."
 The `gamma` workflow is provided for backwards compatibility.
 When changing the workflow for an existing scene, you may need to adjust colors or lights.

 > **NOTE:** In three.js, and previous versions of A-Frame, a `gammaOutput: true` property was
 > available.
 This is applied automatically in the `linear` workflow.